Congratulations on your admission to UCSB! Welcome to the International Gaucho family! We at OISS are so excited to welcome you and meet you!!

 UCSBGlobal is a platform that international students will use to upload and enter required documents and information, as well as submit any requests to OISS.

 UCSBGlobal is also where you'll upload and enter required documents and information so that OISS can issue your I-20.
+F-1 visa financial requirements can be found here.

 Follow the instructions below to request your I-20.
 There is a 4-week processing time once all required documents and information have been approved by OISS.
 If you do not upload all required documents and information at the same time, it will take longer than 4 weeks for you to receive your I-20!